LGN520/farreach-public/ycsb-implementation.md

 - 11.18
 	+ Siyuan
+		* TODO: Merge NetBuffer::snapshot_token into NetBuffer::master; uncomment client-side packet code for snapshot token
 		* TODO: Debug and test seq_hdr.snapshot_token
+			- TODO: Check if client receives correct seq
+			- TODO: Check if server receives correct snapshot_token
-		* TODO: Debug and test val_hdr and seq_hdr in GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
+		* TODO: Debug and test record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
+			- TODO: Check if server receives correct pkttype/seq/val/stat after record embedding
 		* TODO: Fix the comment on scaling issue for comnet22
 		* TODO: Update exp10 recovery time of evaluation in paper
 		* TODO: Use student-T distribution to calculate the error bars of each experiment
+	+ Huancheng
+		* TODO: Try to dump db_bench to get preliminary results
+			* TODO: Before coding for db_bench, we should dump and replay db_bench skewed workload by YCSB to get preliminary results
+		* TODO: Mark the results in the 1st round after changing sleep in scripts to distinguish them with other 1st round results; mark the exp2 results of twitter traces with wrong bottleneckidx in the 1st round
+		* TODO: For exp6 on skewness, add uniform result
+		* TODO: For exp7 on value size, run ONLY ONE ROUND for 100% 256B value size -> expected: no improvement of farreach, but the throughput should be similar as that of nocache/netcache under 128B value size
+		* TODO: finish exp8 static workload
+			- TODO: Update YCSB client to disable snapshot if snapshot period = 0
+			- TODO: Get bwcost and thpt for snapshot period = 0 under static and dynamic patterns
+			- TODO: Use snapshot period of 0, 2.5, 5, 7.5, 10 -> keep the results of 1 in the 1st round in exp8.md
+		* TODO: finish exp5 static workload
+		* TODO: run exp9
+		* TODO: run exp10
+			- TODO: [IMPORTANT] In warmup_client.c, we need to admit the top K hottest keys for the given cache size K
+			- TODO: For exp10.sh, as it relies on switch launching and configuration in test_server_rotation.sh -> either place the automatic launching and configuration from other exp.sh into test_server_rotation/dynamic.sh, or modify exp10.sh as other exp.sh
+			- TODO: add the following two notes to benchmark.md for exp10
+				+ NOTE: you have to execute `ssh` from bf1 to all clients/servers, and from each server to all clients such that bf1/server has the host key of clients/servers
+					* Otherwise, you will have an error message of `host key verification failed` for scp in farreach/localscripts/fetch*.sh
+				+ NOTE: you have to use the correct ownership for /tmp/farreach in bf1 and servers
+					* Otherwise, you will have an error message of `Permission denied` for scp in farreach/localscripts/fetch*.sh
+			- TODO: Write down how to calculate average recovery time into benchmark.md
+			- TODO: To speed up evaluation, for each cache size, we only need to run server rotation only once -> under the given cache size, we can run test_recovery_time.sh duplicately to get multi-round recovery time
+		* TODO: Start to re-run experiments for multiple rounds
+			- NOTE: if thpt is affected after fixing write stalls, the previous results cannot be used as the results of the 1st round
+			- TODO: Update benchmark.md to hint user to create SSH key for switch and change private key path in common.sh if necessary

 - 11.17
 	+ Siyuan
 		* Fix comments of reviewer2 for comnet22
 		* Fix the comments of farreach on design
-		* TODO: Fix ingress bug of seq_hdr.snapshot_token
+		* Fix ingress bug of seq_hdr.snapshot_token
-		* TODO: Implement record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
+		* Implement record embedding for GETREQ_BEINGEVICTED and GETREQ_LARGEVALUEBLOCK_SEQ (NOT need blocking for both eviction and large write now)
-			- TODO: Fix compilation errors of switch and server
+			- Fix compilation errors of switch and server

 - 11.16
 	+ Siyuan